 The ICAP Fellows Association is a not-for-profit organization which represents the Fellows who attended the International Career Advancement Program (ICAP) Aspen Seminar for future U.S. leaders in foreign affairs.
-Since 1997, more than 450 foreign affairs experts, reflecting diverse demographics of the United States, have participated in the Seminar.
+Since 1997, 598 foreign affairs experts, reflecting diverse demographics of the United States, have participated in the Seminar.
 The ICAP Fellows Association offers its members opportunities to network, mentor, build skills, and engage in community outreach.
 In addition, the Association is an important catalyst for increasing diversity in senior management and policymaking roles.

 About ICAP Aspen

 Founded by Dr. Thomas Rowe of the University of Denver, the ICAP Aspen Seminar forms tomorrow’s leaders in foreign affairs, drawing from all U.S. populations.
 During an intense one week session at the Aspen Institute, ICAP Aspen brings a select group of diverse mid-level professionals with proven records of achievement from government, non-profits, foundations, international organizations, academia, and the private sector and puts them together with senior government officials, business leaders, faculty at the University of Denver, and other advisors.
 Out of ICAP emerges a powerful pipeline of driven and committed mid-career and senior professionals.

 The Seminar includes lectures, workshops, and other events designed to:

 - Explore the international problems and policy issues that senior officials must deal with over the next decade

 - Discuss the characteristics, values, experiences and credentials associated with leadership and how those can be acquired

 - Detail career patterns and experiences of those who have already achieved senior positions and consider the relevance of such patterns to those currently at mid-career levels